kaerus/arangodep/README.md

       }
     }
 ```
-As shown above :uid must now consist of three digits.
+As shown above :uid must now be made up of three digits.

 Action controllers (modules)
 ----------------------------